Protect lives, not just properties with our Damp and Mould training course

 The Health and Safety at Work Act (1974) requires workplace employers and self-employed business owners to ensure that all equipment that is used on the premises is safe and will not harm employees or the general public.
 There is no specific legal requirement that states PAT testing has to be carried out; instead, it is the employer’s responsibility to decide the best way to ensure all appliances are safe.

-The Management of Health and Safety at Work Regulations (1999) built on the Health and Safety at Work Act, enforcing the idea that employers should keep their staff safe and gives guidance on what health and safety steps should be taken.
-Ensuring that appliances are PAT tested when necessary should be a part of the company health and safety policy, as this will prevent any dangerous faults from going undetected.
+The Management of Health and Safety at Work Regulations (1999) built on the Health and Safety at Work Act, enforcing the idea that employers should keep their staff safe and giving guidance on what health and safety steps should be taken.
+Ensuring that appliances are PAT tested when necessary should be a part of the company's health and safety policy, as this will prevent any dangerous faults from going undetected.

 The Provision and Use of Work Equipment Regulations (1998) specifically state that any electrical appliances that are used at work must be kept in good working order and repaired.
 The best way to ensure this is through PAT testing, which shows compliance with the legislation and keeps all equipment in a safe condition.